dyacob/sera2any/README.md

 # Convert SERA Text Into Ethiopic Output Systems

 ## NOTE
-*This is a archived work last updated in 1995, it is not expected to build out-of-the-box.
-Abundant and better quality solutions are available.
-The PK in this package are available as TrueType and Ethiopic text may not be authored directly in Unicode.*
+*This is a archived work last updated in 1996, it is not expected to build out-of-the-box.
+Abundant and better quality solutions are available today.*

 SERA2ANY 0.25